Trump Official Dismisses Warnings About Trade Tensions As 'Hiccups'

 Ross was asked whether trade frictions were to blame for the lackluster performance of the U.S. stock market recently.
 The Dow Jones industrial average is down slightly for the year.

-The remarks came as tensions between the U.S. and its trading partners are ramping up, with tariff threats and counter-threats echoing through the global economy.
+The remarks came as tensions between the U.S. and its trading partners are ramping up, with tariff threats and counterthreats echoing through the global economy.

 Trump is preparing to impose tariffs on an additional $34 billion in Chinese imports on Friday, a move that China has promised to match.